 Rather than worry about last mile delivery costs and shipping times, shoppers can pick up their order for free on their own time.
 It’s also profitable for retailers.
 When athleisure brand Gym+Coffee implemented a click and collect program during the pandemic, it saw 350% year-over-year growth.

 💡 PRO TIP: Set up local pickup in Shopify to start offering in-store pickup as a delivery option at checkout.
 Pay less on last-mile delivery, speed up fulfillment times on local orders, and drive more foot traffic to your stores.

 Route planning refers to creating cost-effective ways to get from one location to the next.
 Computing optimal routes manually is difficult, so route planning software solutions that combine multiple inputs are used to find the best delivery routes.

 They take into account customers’ delivery windows, truck capacity, traffic congestion, and even weather, to minimize driving time and fuel spend.
 Drivers are directed to take the most efficient route possible, using real-time alerts.

 Route planning software uses historical data, including the number of successful and failed deliveries, idle time, distance covered, time per delivery, and fuel used to identify inefficiencies and waste.
 Routes planned in advance can decrease the number of dispatchers needed and reduce the number of necessary drivers—both are cost savers.

 Top route planning apps include:

-- Routific: Great route planning software for beginners.
-Features automated planning, live tracking, and route customization.
-Starts at $33 per vehicle per month.
+Routific is a great route planning software for beginners.
+It features automated planning, live tracking, and route customization.
+Routific pricing starts at $49 per vehicle per month.

-- Route4Me: A good route management system for teams.
-It offers easy collaboration between members, real time tracking, and route optimization.
-Starts at $199 per month.
+Route4Me is a good route management system for teams.
+It offers easy collaboration between members, real-time tracking, and route optimization.
+Pricing for Route4Me starts at $199 per month.